Work in Europe

 “I ran activities – archery, abseiling, rock climbing, quad biking, air riffles, mountain biking, kayaking, canoeing, raft building, low ropes, camp fire and some other team building activities.” - Justin

-“I worked at the U2 gig at Croke Park, Dublin as a Blackberry promoter and got free pitt-passes nightly.
-We even walked on stage as volunteers along side Bono and the crew.” - Rob
+“I worked at festivals in Dublin as a promoter and got free pitt-passes nightly.
+We even walked on stage as volunteers along side singers like Bono.” - Rob

 “I spent the winter bartending in a remote lodge and split my time between riding the resort and heliskiing!” - Simon

-“During my summer I was involved with organising and running activity programs such as the Mountain Biking Program.
-It was a great opportunity to get into some of my favorite hobbies and show passion and enthusiasm and watch the boys learn and succeed!” - Jeremy
+“During my summer I was involved with organising and running activity programs such as mountain biking.
+It was a great opportunity to get into some of my favourite hobbies and show passion and enthusiasm and watch the boys learn and succeed!” - Jeremy